 It can be difficult to know your way around Mexico.
 It’s a huge country with so many indigenous cultures, foreign cultures, and bordering cultures all mixed into a melting pot with a sliced jalapeño on top.

-Some of the safest locations in all of Central America are here, whilst also the most dangerous locations can be seen here too.
+Some of the safest locations in all of North and Central America are located right here, whilst also the most dangerous locations can be seen here too.